unstoppabledomains/dev-docs/getting-started/domain-registry-essentials/cns-architecture-overview.md

 This page covers the following topics:

-* [Smart contract architecture](#smart-contract-architecture) — An overview of the core smart contracts that make up CNS.
+* [Smart Contract Architecture](#smart-contract-architecture) — An overview of the core smart contracts that make up CNS.
 This section explains how domains are minted and managed, what domain information is stored, and how members can interact with those domains through a blockchain.
-* [Domain hierarchy and ownership](#domain-hierarchy-and-ownership) — All things subdomains.
+* [Domain Hierarchy and Ownership](#domain-hierarchy-and-ownership) — All things subdomains.
 How they can be structured, created, and managed.
-* [Delegating domain management](#delegating-domain-management) — Explains the role of the transaction processor and meta transactions in minting domains and allowing members to delegate transaction costs.
+* [Delegating Domain Management](#delegating-domain-management) — Explains the role of the transaction processor and meta transactions in minting domains and allowing members to delegate transaction costs.

 Unstoppable Domains are built on CNS — the Crypto Name Service.
 CNS is a set of smart contracts on the Ethereum blockchain that govern how domains are created and used.
 Although it serves a similar _purpose_ as a traditional DNS system, CNS has architectural differences that change the interaction model significantly.
 For example, CNS domains are owned **irrevocably**.
 They do not need to be renewed and cannot be reclaimed by Unstoppable Domains.
 Once minted, members have complete control of their domains.